 You don’t have to have a storefront to be a wildly successful retailer.
 You don’t have to get up early in the morning to beat the competition.
 You don’t have to keep staff who are slagging because you’re a humanitarian or unionized (besides, cutting someone loose so they can go hone their truer talents and bliss is profoundly humane.)
 If it’s not working, you get to give it up – quickly, just like that.
-Quitting is a form of enlightenment, I tell ya.

 Yes, success is gritty business.
 You’ve got to hustle your bustle.
 You’ve got to eat intensity Wheaties for breakfast.

 But there’s a difference between happy rigor and inane slogging.
 Slogging doesn’t work.
 It just doesn’t.